CloudNativeSDWAN/cnwan-operator/docs/basic_installation.md

 ## Deploy

-While you can deploy the operator with plain kubectl commands, CNWAN Operator comes with scripts that automate such commands for you.
+While you can deploy the operator with plain kubectl commands, CN-WAN Operator comes with scripts that automate such commands for you.

 From the root directory of the project, execute